Marktawa/blog-strapi-doc/ARTICLE.md

 The `Post` component renders details of an article.
 It expects a `data` prop with specific attributes which include a `title`, `description`, `slug`, `cover`, `authorsBio`, `blocks`, and `publishedAt`.
 It renders an article based on these attributes.

-It maps over the `data.attributes.blocks` array and uses a `postFenderer` utility function to render each section of the article.
+It maps over the `data.attributes.blocks` array and uses a `postFenderer` utility function to render each article section.

 ### Create `postRenderer` utility